Butch (slang): Transgender butch identity

-One of the subcategories of the butch identity was and is people who experience gender dysphoria.
-In the mid 20th century, butch was a group that included most lesbians who identified with masculine characteristics; unsurprisingly, this was a space that included many transmasculine identities.
-In the words of butch, transgender man S. Bear Bergman, "butch and transgender are the same thing with different names, except that butch is not a trans identity, unless it is."
+The butch identity can include people who experience gender dysphoria, and people who are nonbinary and/or transgender, including transgender women.
+Some butches pursue social and/or medical transition.
+In the mid 20th century, butch was a group that included most lesbians who identified with masculine characteristics, and this was a space that included many transmasculine identities.
+According to butch, transgender man S. Bear Bergman, "butch and transgender are the same thing with different names, except that butch is not a trans identity, unless it is."
 However, there is something of a "border war" between butch and FTM identities, as renowned butch scholar Jack Halberstam put it in Transgender Butch.
 Some butch people identify as women and undergo some amount of medical transition, and some FTM individuals identify as butch men.
 The difference between the two groups is nuanced and has as many interpretations as there are butch people.
 Halberstam argues that in "making concrete distinctions between butch women and transsexual males, all too often such distinctions serve the cause of heteronormativity."